 Others types include:

 - Infectious gastritis not caused by H. pylori: Viruses or fungi can cause gastritis in people with immune difficulties or long-term illnesses.

 - Radiation gastritis: Exposure of the abdominal area to radiation can irritate the stomach lining.

 - Eosinophilic gastritis: This form of gastritis can occur due to an allergic reaction.
-The cause of the allergic reaction is not known.
+The cause of the allergic reaction is

 - Ménétrier disease: This disorder is rare and involves the development of thick folds and cysts on the stomach wall.